 Desert land, not defended by mountain barriers, since ancient times Sudan was an easy prey for people of all races.
 The subsequent invasions left a profound trace that impressed the two most characteristic footprints on the Sudanese population.
 The first is the great variety of ethnic groups into which the inhabitants are divided: Berbers, Beni-Amer, Azande, Dinka, Bari; the second is the extraordinary vitality and activity of the Sudanese people; in all their vicissitudes these men learned that working together means bringing freedom and prosperity to their country.

-According to Abbreviationfinder, the first known colonization was the Egyptian one, which occurred around 2000 BC.
+According to Abbreviationfinder, an acronym site which also features history of Sudan, the first known colonization was the Egyptian one, which occurred around 2000 BC.
 Then it was the turn of the Ethiopians, who founded a kingdom with the capital Napata and remained at the helm of the country for several centuries.
 The Arab invasion began around the tenth century, which led to the spread of Islamism.
 Then Mamelucchi and Arabi made the political conquest of Sudan.

 The Arabs established a domain that lasted until the end of the eighteenth century.
 The Arab domination was very hard for the Sudanese populations.
 The first white travelers who visited the town in the late 1700s saw misery and hunger everywhere; but the worst aspect of the people’s conditions was the slave trade.